 To view more characters, click on the See more link …

 The entire list of characters is displayed with characters organized into labeled sections …

 (HTML Special Characters – Full list)

-(Character added to post in Visual mode)
+(Character added to post in Visual editor)

-(Installing HTML Entities Button – WordPress plugin)
+(Adding HTML Entities Button – WordPress plugin)

 (HTML Entities Button Items – Text Editor)

-This plugin allows you to convert special characters to HTML entities …
+This plugin lets you convert special characters to HTML entities …

-(Convert special characters to HTML entities functionality)
+(Convert special characters to HTML entities)